micronaut-projects/micronaut-core/examples/petstore/README.md

 > _Note that if using a windows version of docker (specifically pre Windows 10 Pro) that `localhost` will be referred to as `192.168.99.100`.
-Anywhere in the petstore configuration when `localhost` is referenced, typically in `application.properties`, this must be changed. `docker-machine ip` will give you the correct host._
+Anywhere in the petstore configuration when `localhost` is referenced, typically in `application.*` or index.js files, this must be changed. `docker-machine ip` will give you the correct host._

 ## Running Consul and Databases